 - Obtaining an order authorizing distribution of property and assets to beneficiaries.

 Contact Our New York Estate Planning Attorneys

 This is a general outline for probate proceedings.
 Different types of issues may come up, depending on the circumstances involved.
 At Cavallo and Cavallo, we can help you avoid common pitfalls which make this process more complex.
-Call or contact our Bronx & New Rochelle estate planning attorneys and request a consultation to discuss the particulars in your situation today.
+Call or contact our Bronx & Westchester estate planning attorneys and request a consultation to discuss the particulars in your situation today.